 The bladder wall is flexible, and the bladder can hold approximately two cups of urine.
-When it’s full, the urge to urinate occurs.
-When you are ready to urinate, the muscles in the bladder wall contract and force the urine out of the body through a tube called the urethra.
+When it is full and you are ready to urinate, the muscles in the bladder wall contract and force the urine out of the body through a tube called the urethra.
 The bladder wall is composed of four layers: